 You don't need to recreate organizations manually.

-Global data stays accurate and shared across NetworkOS Defense.
+Platform data stays accurate and shared across NetworkOS.

 Your workspace-specific insights stay private and secure.

-Together, this approach gives you the best of both worlds — global intelligence with local context.
+Together, this approach gives you the best of both worlds: platform intelligence with local context.

 When you create an Organization

-You can choose to keep organizations private to your workspace or share them globally to prevent duplicates and enhance enrichment.
+You can choose to keep organizations private to your workspace or share them to the platform library to prevent duplicates and enhance enrichment.